mikhmha/SWARMMO/README.md

 ALSO THE WORLD DESIGN will end up changing heavily and better reflective of the partitioning scheme.
 There is a visual element to it.
 But will the level design changes happen before launch, after launch, etc?
 The problem is I LOVE making the map its so fun.
 Its like painting.
 But thats the problem.
 ITS TOO FUN.
 Hours pass by.
 And then nothing on the coding side gets done.
 So I live with whatever the hell the map is right now.
 I WANT MORE TREES AND GRASS.
 There are "primary zones" 0-3 and "transitive zones" A-F. What is the disctinction, does it mean anything?
 I DONT KNOW YET but i know its legit.
 And sometimes you can cross between zones and sometimes you can't.
 But I don't know when.

+ [SEPT 12, 2024]

+OMFG I've been procrastinating.
+Because this world spawn matching problem is so interesting and will make the game so fun and complete.
+I tend to procrastinate every few weeks (6-8?) for a week and then it passes.
+So this should pass too.
+I don't know if I start to write because things are good or if things are bad.
+IS it all a form of cope?
+Maybe the summer ending is filling me with dread.
+Because I was so looking forward to it a few months ago but in the end it was just OK and last summer was way better.
+This summer I mostly worked on the game.
+Its not a bad thing, I had fun on the things I worked on.
+But also when I look back I go - wtf did I work on?
+Because every 2 weeks you go from "MY GAME IS AWESOME" to "MY GAME SUCKS NO ONE WILL PLAY IT" and its an eternal cycle.
+Last summer was fun because I was so care-free and spent a lot more time outdoors.
+This summer I've been working on the game and its like an all-day thing, not a clock out after 5pm thing.
+And then there is a great contradiction, because I was more care-free last summer but also way more miserable and unfullfilled internally. no regrets.
+In a few days we will be back on that MY GAME IS AWESOME grindset. and everything will wash away.

 ![Image-203](https://github.com/user-attachments/assets/fcbaf0f7-1f41-4417-9237-0d75fe54ae62)